jtl5770/goleds/README.md

 Go-LEDS comes with a little text user interface simulation program to aid during the development (e.g. of new producers).
 Brightness is represented here by different sizes of unicode block symbols for each LED.
-Color reproduction is not really faithful to reality, but enough to be able to develop if away from the real hardware.
+Color reproduction is not really faithful to reality, but enough to be able to hack on the program if away from the real hardware.

 ![Go-LEDS TUI](images/goleds-tui.png)